talut/react-native-simple-card-view/README.md

 ## TODO's

-  - Add shadow properties to icon - in process ♨
+  - CardViewWithImage - in process ♨

 ## Built With